acidb/mobiscroll-docs/docs/vue/datepicker/templating.md

 # Templating

-The display of the Date & time picker component can be customized with different [slots](api#slots) functions.
+The display of the Datepicker component can be customized with different [slot functions](api#slots).

 ## Calendar header template